On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 If we move $p$ towards $q^*$ along a monotone path, on the $x$-projection, we are moving $x(p)$ towards $x(q^*)$.
 By Lemma \ref{lem:1dmonotone}, $\Ed_x(x(p))$ is monotonically decreasing, so is $\Ed_y(y(p))$.
 The lemma thus follows. \end{proof}

 Lemma \ref{lem:2dmonotone} implies that $\Ed(p)$ attains a global minimum at $p=q^*$.
-Hence, the point $q^*$ is a global minimum point in the plane.
+Hence, the point $q^*$ is a global minimum point in the plane (note that $q^*$ is not necessarily in $Q$).
 Next, based on the point $q^*$ and Lemma \ref{lem:2dmonotone}, we introduce the minimal points and the skyline, and present some observations.